Last updated May 16, 2022

-We use, and allow certain other companies to use, cookies, web beacons and other similar technologies on our sites, applications and communications.
-We do this to understand your use of our services, improve your user experience, enable personalized features and content, optimize our advertising and marketing and to enable third party advertising companies to assist us in serving you advertisements specific to your interests across the internet.
-The technologies we use do not collect any information which directly identifies you in the real world, such as your name, email address, address or phone number.
+We use and allow certain companies to use, cookies, web beacons, and other similar technologies on our sites, applications, and communications.
+We do this to better understand your use of our services, improve your user experience, enable personalized features and content, and optimize our advertising and marketing.
+The technologies we use do not collect any information which directly identifies you in the real world, such as your name, email address, address, or phone number.

-A cookie is a small text file that we, and in certain circumstances third parties, place on your browser (for example, Internet Explorer or Safari) when you visit our sites or open some of our emails.
+A cookie is a small text file that we, and in certain circumstances third parties, place on your browser (for example, Chrome or Safari) when you visit our sites.
 Cookies are useful in enabling us to better serve you because, among other things, they allow us to recognize you each time you re-visit one of our sites.
-The entity that places cookies on your browser can then read the information on the cookie that it set.
+The entity that places cookies on your browser can then read the information on the cookie that is set.

 Cookies are typically classified as either "session cookies" which do not stay on your device after you close your browser or "persistent cookies" which will usually remain on your device until you delete them or they expire.

-You can find more detailed information about these technologies at:
+You can find more detailed information about these technologies here:

 Different cookies are used to perform different functions which we explain below.
-A visit to any of our sites could generate the following types of cookie:
+A visit to any of our sites could generate the following types of cookies:

 If you do not want your browser to accept cookies and use them in the ways described above, you can change your browser settings.
 You can also delete existing cookies from your browser.
 However, blocking all cookies will affect your web experience and can result in parts of our sites not functioning properly.
 Certain cookies are designed to help save you time by, for example, remembering your contact details when you place an order.